Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.txt

 ### 6. Open the frontend

+- Serve `frontend/index.html` using a simple static server:
+  - VS Code Live Server
+  - `npx http-server ./frontend`
-- Serve `frontend/index.html` using a simple static server (VS Code Live Server, `http-server`, or by configuring Express to serve the `frontend` folder).
+  - or configure Express to serve the `frontend` folder
-- Log in or sign up and start using **XYMZ.Suite**.
+- Open the served URL in a browser, log in or sign up, and start using **XYMZ.Suite**.

 ---

-## 🙏 Acknowledgements
+## Acknowledgements

-- Frontend layout and dark-dashboard look inspired by modern SaaS admin templates and design patterns.
+- Frontend layout and dark dashboard look inspired by modern SaaS admin templates and design patterns.
-- Infrastructure design informed by common three-tier web app practices (Render + AWS RDS + Cloudflare).
+- Infrastructure design informed by common three-tier web app practices (**Render + AWS RDS + Cloudflare**).
+- Built to illustrate a realistic full-stack workflow: auth, multi-tenant orgs, Kanban boards, analytics, and simple DevOps on a student-friendly stack.